rbtcollins/bitnami-docker/redmine.md

 exec bundle exec rails server -b 0.0.0.0 -p 3000 -e production
 ```

-This script will automate the linking with the MariaDB service and setup the database connection parameters accordingly.
-It will also perform the database migration tasks before starting up the Redmine application server.
+This script automates the linking with the MariaDB service and sets up the Redmine database connection parameters accordingly.
+It also configures the Google cloud storage and performs the database migration tasks before starting up the Redmine application server.

 Build this image by running: